-- J-Band® is growing
+J-Band[®] is growing

 - More agencies using on more roadways

 - Project number doubled in 2020

 - Financial story is compelling and communicated well

 - Benefit: 3-5x the cost of the material, per IDOT

 - Sustainability story can be added

 - Stakeholders are hungry for impact and collaboration

+- Greenwashing risk must be managed

-Stakeholder Sustainability Goals 3AL D@T SUSTAINS Decrease emissions of greenhouse gases (GHGs) and other pollutants Ensure transportation infrastructure resiliency FEDERAL U.S. Department of Transportation Federal Highway Administration SUSTAINABLE HIGHWAYS INITIATIVE For the Federal Highway Administration (FHWA), sustainability encapsulates a diversity of concepts, including efficient use of funding, incentives for construction quality, regional air quality, resilience considerations STATE Oregon Department of Transportation ODOT is the first transportation agency to have a comprehensive Sustainability Plan Careful material selection and managementand lowering demand for new productscan also reduce operating costs while increasing environmental benefits.
-CITY C40 CITIES Hundreds of members have signed the Climate Mayors letters committing to the Paris Agreement C40 is a network of the world's megacities committed to addressing climate change.
-OTHER Sustainable Airport Development Obsublish Obsublish Over 40 North American airports have received funding from FAA to create sustainability plans, including baseline GHG inventory, reduction targets
+Stakeholder Sustainability Goals SAL D @T SUSTAÍNS Decrease emissions of greenhouse gases (GHGs) and other pollutants Ensure transportation infrastructure resiliency FEDERA VIS.
+Department of Transportation Federal Highway Administration SUSTAINABLE HIGHWAYS INITIATIVE For the Federal Highway Administration (FHWA), sustainability encapsulates a diversity of concepts, including efficient use of funding, incentives for construction quality, regional air quality, resilience considerations STATE Oregon Department of Transportation ODOT is the first transportation agency to have a comprehensive Sustainability Plan Careful material selection and managementand lowering demand for raw materialscan also reduce operating costs while increasing environmental benefits. СІТҮ CLIMATE MAYORS C40 CITIES Hundreds of members have signed the Climate Mayors letters committing to the Paris Agreement C40 is a network of the world's megacities committed to addressing climate change.
+OTHER Environment Environment Environment Environment Environment Economy Development Coperations Over 40 North American airports have received funding from FAA to create sustainability plans, including baseline GHG inventory, reduction targets